 But if you are still not convinced about taking younger kids to a museum, you need not worry.
 This museum even has a separate kids’ play corner, where they can draw, do some crafts, or even personalize their own fish can.
 And yes, they can take it home with them – it’s a nice self-made souvenir.

 The Norwegian Canning Museum is also an excellent place to spend a couple of hours if visiting Stavanger on a rainy day.

 The Norwegian Canning Museum is open daily.
 Check their website for more practical information.

-The Norwegian Canning Museum was the first one we visited during our 2-week Norway trip.
+The Norwegian Canning Museum was the first one we visited during our 2-week Norway road trip.
 It was such a big success that we added quite a few other museums to our itinerary as well!

 Have you visited the Norwegian Canning Museum?
 Feel free to share your experience in the comments!

 Are you visiting Stavanger soon and looking for more ideas of things to do?
 Check our list of the best places to see and things to do in Stavanger.

-If you enjoyed reading this post, please share it.
+If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!